You’re probably accustomed to the random ebb and flow of pain in your shoulder joint if you suffer from a frozen shoulder.

 Treatment for frozen shoulder pain has the sole objective to help improve the range of motion and to help patients manage their pain.
 There are different types of treatment options available for providing shoulder pain relief.
 Some of these are as follows:

 - Medications: Most doctors don’t shy away from prescribing over-the-counter pain medications for the pain.
 Most of these are mild so that you do not feel drowsy.
-You can check with your doctor whether certain tasks like driving, or operating heavy machinery are possible when taking the medications.
+You can check with a doctor on MediBuddy whether certain tasks like driving, or operating heavy machinery are possible when taking the medications.

 - Physiotherapy: Many doctors recommend physio for the frozen shoulder as this form of treatment is highly effective and can prevent the need for conventional treatment involving medications and surgery.
-A physiotherapist will teach you frozen shoulder treatment exercises as well as exercises to prevent frozen shoulder from recurring.
+Physiotherapy will teach you how to keep moving without any pain, frozen shoulder treatment exercises as well as exercises to prevent frozen shoulder from recurring.
 This can help you regain full-range motion back in your shoulder.

 - Steroid injections: During the early stages of a frozen shoulder, it can be helpful if doctors inject corticosteroids into your shoulder joint to increase the mobility and decrease the pain.